FACTS ABOUT BIBLICAL PROPHECY

 Symbolic messages like these can also help us in our spiritual growth, rather than being told exactly which king would do what when this figurative imagery paints a larger picture.
 Rather than names, we get an idea of the nations' temperament and motivations or rulers who rise against God.
 Prayerfully, with discernment, we can keep up with the Bible and the world's progression.

 TO GIVE US HOPE!

-Yes, several of the major Bible prophecies contain scary language.
-But if you read through to the end of the Bible, you’ll find that ultimately, all those beasts and dragons and horns won’t even matter.
-The best part of studying prophecy has to be the new perspective you get after reading the book of Revelation, specifically savoring chapters 21 and 22.
-These contain the “It’s all going to be okay!” passages of Scripture: "Look!
+Several of the major Bible prophecies contain scary language.
+But the best part of studying prophecy is the perspective you get from reading God's word.
+The end of the book of Revelation, specifically chapters 21 and 22, contain, “It’s all going to be okay!”
+"Look!
 God’s dwelling place is now among the people, and He will dwell with them.
 They will be his people, and God Himself will be with them and be their God.
 He will wipe every tear from their eyes.
 There will be no more death or mourning or crying or pain, for the old order of things has passed away.”
 (Revelation 21:3-4)

 “Look, I am coming soon!
 My reward is with Me, and I will give it to each person according to what they have done. ...
 Blessed are they who wash their robes, that they may have the right to the tree of life and may go through the gates into the city.”
 (Revelation 22:12-14) If we know how the story ends and ends well, what perspective does that give us for the more alarming prophecies we discover along the way?
 Evil things may be happening throughout the world, but God will be triumphant overall.
 Just imagine how knowing that can aid in your studies.
 No matter what kind of odd depictions of the future (or the past or the present) you find in the Bible’s prophecies, where justice will always be served, and God will save those that follow Him.